Look at your sweet doggie ... cutest face ever, right? But what about their smile? Are you noticing (gulp!) yellow dog teeth?

 - Treat your dog after you brush (even if it didn’t go well) so your dog will develop a positive association with toothbrushing.

-Cheers to getting your dog on the path to a pearly white smile.
+Cheers to getting your dog on the path to a pearly white smile, with a little help from Oxyfresh Pet Toothpaste + Finger Brush Kit.
 C’mon, look at that face ... they’re so worth it!